 Naturally, there are some things to be aware of before buying a secondhand mobile phone.
 Read on to discover our tips for grabbing a bargain and staying safe.

 - Meet with your seller.
-Never agree to send a seller funds from your bank account and especially DO NOT send payment via money transfer services like Western Union or MoneyGram.
-Also, don’t send a payment to someone using PayPal and mark it as a gift.
-If the person turns out to be a scammer, PayPal won’t be able to help you.
+Never send a seller money from your bank account before seeing the phone, and don’t send payment via money transfer services like Western Union or MoneyGram.
+If you’re happy to buy the phone, PayPal is best, but don’t mark it as ‘a gift’.
+If the seller turns out to be a scammer, PayPal won’t be able to help you.

 - Always ask for a receipt.
-Get your seller to sign and write his/her name and address at the back of the receipt.
+Get your seller to sign and write his/her name and address on the back of a receipt.
 You’ll need this for most insurance purposes anyway.

-- Take a screenshot of the ad and save it so you have it as a reference for the transaction.
+- Take a screenshot of the Gumtree ad so you have it as a reference for the transaction.

-- Don’t accept a phone that’s sealed.
+- Don’t accept a phone in a sealed box.
 If the seller won’t allow you to take the phone out of the box to test it, it could be faulty or even a fake.
-Almost all mobiles have a cheap clone version so it pays to be safe.

 Have you got any other tips to add?
-Tell us in the comments below or add to this discussion in our forum.
+Tell us in the comments below.